Venezuela expands search for the missing after deadly slide

 CARACAS, Venezuela (AP) — Rescuers worked to clear rocks and mud from the streets of a north-central city in Venezuela on Tuesday, three days after it was hit by a massive and deadly landslide, and expanded their search for any bodies buried under the sludge.

-Officials said the slide in Las Tejerias killed at least 36 people and warned that the death toll could rise as bodies are found farther downstream from the hardest-hit neighborhoods.
+Officials raised the death toll from the slide in Las Tejerias to at least 39 and warned that it could go up further further as bodies are found downstream from the hardest-hit neighborhoods.
 Crews extended their search perimeter to include that area, along a river located about a mile (2 kilometers) outside the city.

 Magaly Colmenares said she was with a group of firefighters that recovered the body of her grandson Monday from a house swamped by mud.
 The corpse was taken to a health center that has been pressed into service as a morgue.